 “I have 50k of student loan debt, and I pay almost half of my monthly income in rent… a pension is not my priority right now!”

-Pensions are far from our most pressing financial issue, and the stats are bleak.
+Pensions are far from the most pressing financial issue for millennials, and the stats are bleak.
 On average, millennials graduate with £32k-£50k in student-loan debt, and 18-36-year-olds tend to be spending a third of their post-tax income on rent (which goes up to half if you live in London).
 If you have any money left over after all that (while maintaining your Instagram-worthy lifestyle of course!), a pension is still unlikely to be your first savings priority; it’s probably buying a house.
 This is no small task, with it now taking a person in their late twenties nineteen years to save for an average house deposit.
 In the 1980s, it took just three years.

-It’s at this point I immediately start to think of a concept from behavioural finance: mental accounting.
+It’s at this point we start to think of a concept from behavioural finance: mental accounting.
 Mental accounting is a behavioural economics term which describes how we all have a tendency to separate money into different ‘pots’ in our heads, based purely on our own subjective criteria as to the source of money or how we intend to use it.

 By separating all of these goals and the way we save for them, this is exactly what we all apply to our own personal finances.
 However, this behaviour is problematic, and can lead us to make irrational decisions.
 It explains why someone might keep a savings account for a holiday while running significant credit-card debt, or why high-end bike shops get very busy after bonus time in the City.